 This is the eighth Project Scope developed specifically for the Western Zone (WZ) of the South Australian Abalone Fishery.
-Recent Project Scopes for this Zone were for two years and rationalise work programs and reporting frameworks across years.
+Recent Project Scopes for this Zone were for two years and rationalised work programs and reporting frameworks across years.
 Consequently, not all activities are undertaken in the WZ in all years.
-This scope of work for 2021/22 maintains that work program and reporting cycle and specifically addresses strategic research priorities for the fishery, which include: ongoing application, implementation and review of the Harvest Strategy; surveys of key fishing areas; fine-scale management and fine-scale fishery assessments.
+This scope of work for 2022/23 maintains that work program and reporting cycle and specifically addresses strategic research priorities for the fishery, which include: ongoing application and implementation of the Harvest Strategy; surveys of key fishing areas; fine-scale management and fine-scale fishery assessments.